 Here are five non-dog-photography related facts so you can get to know me better.

 Including my outdoorsy adventure-loving husband!
 You’ll often find us out exploring the wilderness either on foot, or two or four wheels.
-Of the furred and feathered variety, our animals include a Quarter Horse gelding called Buddy, our ragtag collection of chickens and guinea fowl and our smart and cheeky Australian Shepherds - Fletcher, Opal and Enzo.
+Of the furred and feathered variety, our animals include a Quarter Horse called Buddy, an Australian Stock Horse called Zephyr, our ragtag collection of chickens and guinea fowl and our smart and cheeky Australian Shepherds - Fletcher, Opal and Enzo.

-When I’m not on solo travel adventures in the great outdoors (usually beaching it with the dogs) you’re likely to find me chilling out on the verandah at home, deeply immersed a historical novel, savouring a home-brewed craft beer (thanks husband) and soaking in the peaceful tranquility of our rural retreat.
+When I’m not on solo travel adventures in the great outdoors (usually beaching it with the dogs) you’re likely to find me chilling out on the verandah at home, deeply immersed in some historical fiction, savouring a delicious sour craft beer (slightly obsessed) and soaking in the peaceful tranquility of our rural property.

 I’m in my element when travelling and exploring amazing scenery and historical sites around the world, particularly in European destinations.
 My perfect day involves driving around the crisp and remote Scottish countryside exploring ruined castles, followed by a hearty dinner fireside at a cozy traditional pub.